matloff/omsi/README.md

 <a name="term">Terminology</a>
 </h3>

-The term *directory* from Linux is synonymous with *folder* for Mac and Windows.
+The Linxu term *directory* is synonymous with *folder* for Mac and Windows.

-The term *terminal window* from Mac and Linux is synonymous with *Comand Prompt* for  Windows (**cmd**).
+The term *terminal window* from Mac and Linux is synonymous with *Command Prompt* for  Windows (**cmd**).

 <h3>